 Today, thanks to two centuries of hybridization, a great many shapes and colors are available, especially for herbaceous peony varieties.

-Peonies, a short story
+Peony, a short story and different types

 Caring for peonies well

 Water over the first summer, and then refrain from water, except in cases of drought: peonies are vulnerable to excess moisture.
 Add fertilizer (manure, compost or powdered bones) at the beginning of fall and in spring after the blooming phase.
-If your peonies don’t bloom during the first year, wait it out.
-They may need time to start blooming, but once they have started, each subsequent year will see more and more flowers appear…